bihari123/building-a-database-engine-in-golang/README.md

 # building-a-database-in-golang
 building a simple database in golang

+NOTE: I am also providing the c code that i found on the internet while researching on the topic so that it can be implemented in other modern languages like rust

 # Introduction

 As a web developer, I use relational databases every day at my job, but they’re a black box to me.
 Some questions I have: